How to Determine Your Skin Type

 FAQ

-Check your clean skin in the morning before products, because that’s the only way to see what you’re actually working with.
+Yes.
+Mattifying primers make oily skin look normal, and heavy night creams make dry skin feel comfortable.
+Your routine hides your actual type, so check your clean skin in the morning before applying anything, that’s the simplest way to see what you’re actually working with.
 If you test your skin after your ten-step routine, you’re testing your products, not your type.

 Similar Posts